isomerpages/pa-bukitcanberra/_volunteer-programmes/Caring for Our Community/Sewers' Community Initiative.md

 	<tr>
 		<td>
 			<b>Programme Description:</b><br>
-			The Sewers’ Community Initiative was started by Sembawang Family Service Centre (SFSC) with the aim of providing women from lower-income families the opportunity to supplement their household income through sewing assignments.
-SFSC works towards helping clients learn sewing skills and capacity-build.
+			   The aim of this initiative is to provide women from lower-income families the opportunity to supplement their household income through sewing assignments.
+We work towards helping clients learn sewing skills and capacity-build.
 Clients will learn how to use a sewing machine to make upcycled products such as tote bags, masks, pouches etc, from donated materials such as used banners.<br>
 <br>We are looking for volunteers for the following areas:<br>
-<b>1)	Ambassador</b><br>
+<b>1)	Ambassador (Event-based volunteers)</b><br>
-•	To assist in managing physical pop-up booths to sell sewers’ items<br>
+•	To help manage physical pop-up booths to sell sewers’ items<br>
-•	Mode: Physical<br>
-•	Time/Period: Apr – Dec 2022<br>
-•	Venue: Varying locations
-	Tzu Chi Humanistic Youth Centre (Yishun)
-	Schools, Ad-hoc Pop-up booths are different locations e.g. shopping malls and event spaces<br>
 <br><b>2)	Interest Group</b><br>
 •	Sewing enthusiasts who have interest or experience in sewing, to share their knowledge and skills with other volunteers/clients, and take on sewing projects.
 Through building this support network, we hope to help clients sew products for sale, with the proceeds going to support low-income families.<br>
 •	Mode: Physical<br>